Yue-Zhengyuan/Lectures/Classical_Mechanics/Rotation/1_1-Intro_to_LA_1.md

 We emphasize that **this definition is valid only when we are using the components of $u,v$ under an orthonormal set of basis**.

-*Remark*:

-Even the choice of orthonormal basis is *not unique*.
+*Remark*: Even the choice of orthonormal basis is *not unique*.
 For example, you can easily *rotate* the basis to obtain a new one.
+This is easy to understand intuitively, but a rigorous mathematical proof of this statement is not very trivial.

 ## Linear Transformations